octoxalis/11tyTips/source/matter/pages/pre_post_processing.md

 Similarly, there is an *ending* block whose filter processes the output of the template engine, once all the template work has been done, allowing you to further process the output.
 {% _short_note %}
-in the following listing it's the last line `include` tag.
+in the following listing it's the _post_ process comment line.
 {% end_short_note %}